 EXIT 26 onramp off I-478: Carroll Gardens, Red Hook, in Brooklyn NY

 They were initially due to wed in London in a lavish multi-day ceremony, and then honeymoon in Dubai and the Maldives.
 Kashif and Naila canceled their plans in light of the coronavirus pandemic.
-Instead, they married in a low-key ceremony in New Jersey, and separated less than 12 hours after tying the knot, in order to return to work.
+Instead, they married in a low-key ceremony in New Jersey.
+The Honeymoon did not last long however.
+Their patients needed them.
+The 2 young doctors separated less than 12 hours after tying the knot, in order to return to work.

 Both are fighting COVID in their hometowns separated by the country they love.
 America.

 America is responsible for separating another doctor from his love.
 Says Mohamed Khalif, “I love working in healthcare.”
 But he is very frustrated.
 Mohamed Khalif has been a doctor for six years.
 Living now in Seattle Washington, the 30-year-old is ready and willing to join the front line of the coronavirus fight in the United States.
 But like thousands of healthcare professionals who received their medical degrees abroad, he is simply not allowed.

 "They're all sitting at home, and we're bringing retired doctors and retired healthcare providers who are at higher risk of COVID-19 to care for these patients," Khalif said shaking his head.
 (Mohamed Khalif is on the right below.)

 Many immigrant doctors in the US, despite having years of experience, are left on the sidelines of the COVID-19 fight.